Meet Darlene – Support Worker

 What does your job involve?

-I work in St Leonards-on-Sea, in a house where we support six people, all of whom communicate through facial expressions and body language.
+I work in St Leonards-on-Sea in Sussex, in a house where we support five people, all of whom communicate through facial expressions and body language.

 Every week we have aromatherapy sessions in the house.
 Some of the guys have college on a Monday, there’s swimming on a Tuesday, and then visits to Rebound trampoline park, so it’s always go.